amomen9/PostgreSQL/Barman/barman_2.14.md

 EPEL (Extra Packages for Enterprise Linux) packages assume that the 'powertools' repository is enabled

-You must make powertools repo if it does not exit by:
+You must enable the powertools (changed to CRB in the new versions) repo if it does not exist by:

 a.